FragnaroK/portfolio_client/README.md

 ## Introduction

-So here you have it... my personal website archive!
-This is a project that demonstrates my abilities and passion using the latest tech stack.
+This is a project that demonstrates my abilities using the latest tech stack.
 It was to be as straightforward and effective as possible in design, with a focus on performance and ease of use.

 ### Why this tech stack?